Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Degree d forms over Fq

-We conclude this section by examining the situation of a plane curve of degree 7 over $\F_q$ which has at least three non-colinear $\F_q$-points and no linear components defined over $\F_q$.
+Next we examine the situation of a plane curve of degree 7 over $\F_q$ which has at least three non-colinear $\F_q$-points and no linear components defined over $\F_q$.
 Unfortunately, we cannot guarantee the existence of a smooth $\F_q$-point, even when $q$ is sufficiently large.
 We can, however, find either a smooth $\F_q$-point or a line spanned by (singular) $\F_q$-points which elsewhere meets the curve at a nonsingular geometric point.